 Passiv will display the trades needed to maintain your portfolio's target allocation and give you an accuracy score to indicate how close you are to your target.
 By default it will show you which underweight ETFs in your target allocation should be purchased based on the available cash in your account.
 However you can alter the calculated trades to let you sell overweight assets, keep currencies separate and do dollar-cost averaging.
 Elite users can have those calculated trades placed in their Questrade account using one-click trades.

 Bonus: Questrade is currently covering the cost of Passiv Elite for their clients.

 Set Up Pre-authorized Deposits to Your Questrade Account

 There's no reason to have your cash sitting idle in your chequing account.
-Instead, set up a pre-authoized deposit to your Questrade account and put your money to work.
-It may take a day or two for the money to enter your account, but don’t worry Passiv will let you know when the money arrives.
-Here is more information on how you can set up pre-authorized desposits.
+Instead, set up a pre-authorized deposit to your Questrade account and put your money to work.
+It may take a day or two for the money to enter your account, but don’t worry - Passiv will let you know when the money arrives.
+Here is more information on how you can set up pre-authorized deposits.

 Put Your Feet Up and Retire Easy

 Passiv will send you notifications whenever you have cash in your account or your portfolio drifts.
 You can then allocate or rebalance your portfolio at the click of a button.
 Passiv will also show you some stats on your investments, such as your portfolio value, growth, and dividends payments over time.